The difference between:

-Haters in Microstock are a little different.
-I have always said my filming technique is good but is not the best, so every photographer who is better than me, talking about technique, hates the fact that I have sales reports like this:
+Haters in microstock are a little different.
+I have always said my filming technique is good but is not the best, so every photographer who has a better technique, hates the fact that I have sales reports like this:

 My best sellers on Shutterstock

-Because they probably have been in those places where I shot my best sellers on Shutterstock.
+Because he probably has been in those places where I shot my best sellers on Shutterstock.
 For the record, they are the cities of:

 If you attend one of the many photography courses you can find online and offline, you’re making the right choice.
-In 1998, I switched myself to one of those places, greatly improving the knowledge of filming technique I had (I was 21 and thanks to that thousands of my photos were better).
+In 1998, I joined one of those classrooms, improving the knowledge of filming technique I had (I was 21 and thanks to that decision thousands of photos of mine were better).

-The easiest way to repay equipment, travel and maybe even pay you for the time you spent, however, is not to be technically perfect.
-It’s easy to make a good shot in Paris, like my top seller on Shutterstock, but it’s not easy to earn more than $1000 for a 5 seconds time-lapse as I did.
-Here’s a few reasons why that happened:
+The easiest way to repay your equipment, travel and maybe even pay you for the time you spent, however, is not to be technically perfect.
+It’s easy to make a good shot in Paris, as my top seller on Shutterstock, but it’s not easy to earn more than $1000 for a 5 seconds time-lapse, as I did.
+Here are a few reasons why that happened:

 - I chose to shoot 20 minutes after sunset, not daytime and not in the night.

-- I shot in May, which is the best month of the year to create Microstock, but not to take normal pictures.
+- I shot in May, which is the best month of the year to create Microstock.

 - I found a place to put my tripod to shoot traffic but without any car or bus to stop in front of the camera.

 Numbers are not opinions.
-The fastest man in the world is Usain Bolt, because nobody can say someone is faster (just look at the time runners set during competitions).
+The fastest man in the world is the man who wins the Olympic Games because nobody can say someone is faster.

 But nobody can say who’s right and who’s wrong.
 It’s just an opinion.

-Microstock is like 100 metres at the Olympics games.
-In Microstock, the winner is who brings money home, regardless of the filming technique he has.
+Microstock is like running the 100 metres at the Olympics Games.
+In microstock, the winner is who brings money home, regardless of the filming technique he has.
 In photography and videomaking there are no winners, but only opinions.
-Like deciding who’s the best football/basketball/rugby player in the world.
+Like deciding who’s the best football/basketball/baseball player in the world.

 The first camera I bought, back in 1995: a Philips VHS-c

-Let me tell you a story about the history of stock images and stock footage.
+Let me tell something about the history of stock images and stock footage.

-Getty images was founded back in 1995 by selling pictures and video to large televisions, cinema industry or big brands of international journalism.
-The average customer at that time was who had major budget because prices were very high and only brands like:
+Getty Images were founded back in 1995 by selling pictures and videos to large televisions, cinema industry or big brands of the international journalism.
+Their customers were who had a major budget because prices were very high and only brands like, for example:

-can afford.
+Can afford it.
 Do you remember in the movies when you see the exterior of the White House?
 Instead of sending a camera crew, asking permission and losing a lot of time and money to pay people, Hollywood Majors called Getty, and they gave them the shot they needed.
-Of course, we are talking about 1990’s, there could not be a digital delivery, but DHL knocking at the door with a 35 mm film reel.
+Of course, we are talking about the 1990’s.
+There wasn’t the digital delivery, but DHL is knocking at the door with a 35 mm film reel.

 The early 2000s were the turning point.
-Microstock sites were born and the paradigm shifted.
-The photos went from $500 to $50, and then the average customers of such content were not just multinational millionaires, but
+Microstock sites were born, and the paradigm shifted.
+The photos went from $500 to $50, and son the average customers were not just multinational companies anymore, but

 - websites, independent film productions and low-cost television programs.

 Istockphoto’s business plan was different from Getty (or Corbis and Artbeats).
-Istockphoto (or Shutterstock and Pond5) had cheaper prices, more customers and different contributors and the most important thing:
+Istockphoto (or Shutterstock and Pond5) had lower prices, more customers and different contributors.
+They also launched the most important thing:

-They deliver contents with user friendly websites in few minutes, so their older competitors started losing revenue.
+- They deliver contents to user-friendly websites, so their older competitors started losing revenues.

-In the meantime, Artbeats is practically dead (I remember with some nostalgia when I started contributing to their collection in 2008 and a single sale was paid $300).
-Corbis was sold to a Chinese Company and Getty, who in 2006 bought istockphoto, survives today thanks to that.
-By contrast: Pond5, Shutterstock and all other agencies invoice hundreds of millions of euro a year and don’t stop growing, as happens to many brands born with the web who know the meaning of the word resilience.
+In the meantime, Artbeats passed away (I remember with some nostalgia when I started contributing to their collection in 2008, and a single sale was paid $300).
+Corbis was sold to a Chinese Company and Getty, who bought istockphoto in 2006, survives today thanks to that.
+By contrast: Pond5, Shutterstock and all the other agencies earn hundreds of millions of euro a year and don’t stop growing, as happens to many brands born with the web who know the meaning of the word resilience.

 Ok, but what does this story mean?